Once you've been accepted onto one of our study abroad programmes, you will receive the following:

 We offer a half-day tour of London by coach and boat as part of our orientation and often, international student parties are arranged.
 Making the most of your orientation week will set you up for the rest of your stay in London so make sure you don't miss anything!

 If you're staying for a whole year or you're a European student, it is mandatory for you to complete the exams during the exam period in January.
 Spring semester students take exams in May.
-You should not plan to leave until you know your exam schedule, which is usually released three weeks before the examination period.
+You should not plan to leave until you know your exam schedule, which is usually released six weeks before the examination period.